21kerriganlj/21kerriganlj.github.io/content/authors/admin/_index.md

 ---

 ## About Me
 Hello -- my name is Liam Kerrigan and I am an astronautical engineering student at the University of Southern California.
-On this site you can find my experience and portfolio with some of the engineering projects that I have worked on these past couple years.
+On this site you can find my coursework experience and project portfolio with some of the engineering projects that I have worked on these past couple years.

 Thank you for taking the time to go through my page.
-Feel free to connect on me with LinkedIn or reach out to me with my provided email with questions you might have -- cheers!
+Feel free to connect on me with LinkedIn or reach out to me with my provided email with any questions you might have.